|

 The

-comprehensive practical course on the celebration of the mass/divine liturgy.
-The
+comprehensive course teaches the full celebration of the Mass/Divine

 Before